DannyBoyNYC/deverell.dev/content/blog/expressjs/index.md

 const dataBaseURL = process.env.DB_URL || "mongodb://localhost:27017";
 ```

-To use a different database, simply drop a different connection string into the `dataBaseURL` variable.

 Call mongoose's connect method, passing it the URL.

-We connect to a Mongo DB through the Mongoose's connect method, `mongoose.connect(URL, { options });`, and pass any configuration options in using an object.

 Store the database URL in a variable: